 Even though LGBTQ+ Americans have made social and legal gains in recent years, health disparities have persisted and continue to undermine LGBTQ+ well-being.
 Perhaps most prominent among health disparities is the ever-present shadow of HIV/AIDS across all LGBTQ+ communities, and especially in the lives of LGBTQ+ persons of color and young men.
-In addition to the risks posed by HIV/AIDS and other STIs, LGBTQ+ people are more likely to attempt or commit suicide; transgender women have the highest rates of suicidal ideation/attempts in the country at around 40%.
+In addition to the risks posed by HIV/AIDS and other STIs, LGBTQ+ people are more likely to attempt or complete suicide; transgender women have the highest rates of suicidal ideation/attempts in the country at around 40%.
 (APA.org, 2013; James, et al., 2016) From the APA, additional health disparities include:

 risk of injury via harassment, victimization, and violence